 The Tug-of-Help, a 30-minute assembly involving all students in Grades 4 to 6, generally takes place in September or early October.
 In this interactive skit, community leaders use a rope pull to demonstrate the power of seeking help.

-The Tug-of-Help is the official launch of the WITS LEADS Program and students' first introduction to the LEADS acronym.
-It's an important assembly because it strengthens the connection between older students and community leaders, reinforcing that these people are still available to help just as they were in the students' younger years.
+The Tug-of-Help is the official launch of the WITS LEADerS Program and students’ first introduction to the LEADerS acronym.
+It’s an important assembly because it strengthens the connection between older students and community leaders, reinforcing that these people are still available to help just as they were in the students’ younger years.
 It also reinforces messages around why children should seek help when confronted with tough situations.

 In addition, the Tug-of-Help introduces the idea that children in Grades 4 to 6 can become WITS Leaders who are able to provide support to their younger peers and help make their schools and communities safer places for children to be and learn.